 - Understanding Randomized Controlled Trials (RCTs)

 - Understand and apply the evidence - a critical appraisal task

 This course is fully online and is structured around the six 'topic' modules.
 You can work through the course materials at your own pace, whenever and wherever you like, within the semester time frame.

 eLearning support is available via email - with a response usually within the working day.
 Academic support is also available via email - with response within 1-2 working days (if issues can't be dealt with via email, a phone call would be fine).
 Once you are enrolled, you will be given access and the instructions on how to use eLearning (Blackboard 9).

-In the Introduction to Clinical Epidemiology – Short course you will be assessed in the following ways:
+In the Clinical Epidemiology Fundamentals – Short course you will be assessed in the following ways:

 1. Formative assessment:

 Module 1 to 5 Tasks are formative assessment – no marks will be assigned for your answer to the task and you will be given feedback in the form of a ‘model’ answer once you have submitted your task.

 No grades are given for the Module 6 task, however, you will be required to make a ‘Satisfactory’ attempt before you are given your ‘Introduction to Clinical Epidemiology – Short course’ completion certificate.